Correcting Faulty Road Maps by Image Inpainting: Abstract

 \section{Abstract}

-As maintaining road networks is labor-intensive, many automatic road extraction approaches have been introduced to solve this real-world problem, fueled by the abundance of large-scale high-resolution satellite imagery and advances in data-driven vision technology.
-However, their performance is limited to fully automating road map extraction in real-world services.
-Hence, many services employ the human-in-the-loop approaches on the extracted road maps: semi-automatic detection and repairing faulty road maps.
-Our paper exclusively focuses on the latter, introducing a novel data-driven approach for fixing road maps.
-We incorporate image inpainting approaches to tackle complex road geometries without custom-made algorithms for each road shape, yielding a method that is readily applicable to any road map segmentation model.
+As maintaining road networks is labor-intensive, many automatic road extraction approaches have been introduced to solve this real-world problem, fueled by the abundance of large-scale high-resolution satellite imagery and advances in computer vision.
+However, their performance is limited for fully automating the road map extraction in real-world services.
+Hence, many services employ the two-step human-in-the-loop system to post-process the extracted road maps: error localization and automatic mending for faulty road maps.
+Our paper exclusively focuses on the latter step, introducing a novel image inpainting approach for fixing road maps with complex road geometries without custom-made heuristics, yielding a method that is readily applicable to any road geometry extraction model.
 We demonstrate the effectiveness of our method on various real-world road geometries, such as straight and curvy roads, T-junctions, and intersections.